Dynamic Network Control for Confidential Multi-hop Communications: Multihop Network Control with Confidentiality

-where $[.]^+$ denotes the projection of the term to $[0,+\infty]$.
-The constraint in \eqref{secrecy_const_fixed} can be represented by a virtual queue, strong stability of which ensures that the constraint is also satisfied~\cite{Neely}, i.e., the perfect secrecy is achieved in our case:
+where $[.]^+$ denotes the projection of the term to $[0,+\infty)$.
+To meet Constraint~\eqref{secrecy_const_fixed}, we maintain a virtual queue:

+Strong stability of this queue ensures that the constraint is satisfied~\cite{Georgiadis}, i.e., perfect secrecy is achieved in our case.
+Note that to perform the update in \eqref{update_information}, nodes need to have access to instantaneous CSI of all neighboring nodes.